takumade/vimeo_player_trinity/README.md

 # vimeoplayer

 A new Flutter package for playing any videos from Vimeo by id.
+Forked from [prilogy/vimeo_player](https://github.com/prilogy/vimeo_player)

 Functions:
 * Download video from link